ervandew/eclim/doc/content/development/commands.rst

-You should also take a look at the eclim :doc:`/development/plugins` documentation which documents how to create a new eclim plugin, including information on adding new eclim settings, managing the plugin's depenencies through its ``META-INF/MANIFEST.MF``, etc.
+You should also take a look at the eclim :doc:`/development/plugins` documentation which documents how to create a new eclim plugin, including information on adding new eclim settings, managing the plugin's dependencies through its ``META-INF/MANIFEST.MF``, etc.

 .. _gson: http://code.google.com/p/google-gson/